jonnonz1/nz-statute-book/acts/public/1990/foundation-for-research-science-and-technology-act-1990.md

 ### 5 Functions
 (1) The functions of the Foundation are—
-  (a) To allocate funds for the production of outputs relating to public good science and technology:
+  (a) to allocate funds for the production of outputs relating to public good science and technology:
-  (b) To allocate funds pursuant to ministerial schemes:
+  (b) to allocate funds pursuant to ministerial schemes:
-  (c) To provide independent policy advice to the Minister on matters relating to research, science, and technology, including advice on national priorities for those matters.
+  (c) to provide independent policy advice to the Minister on matters relating to research, science, and technology, including advice on national priorities for those matters.
 (2) The Foundation's advice on matters relating to national priorities for research, science, and technology shall be formulated after consultation between the Foundation and representatives of industry, researchers, Maori, and the community.
 (3) In order to ensure that the views of industry, researchers, Maori, and the community are able to be considered in the formulation of the Foundation's advice on other matters, the Foundation shall institute a programme of regular consultation with representatives of industry, researchers, Maori, and the community, but nothing in this subsection shall be taken to require such consultation before each and every occasion on which such advice is formulated.
 (4) The Foundation shall ensure that the advice that it provides to the Minister on national priorities for research, science, and technology is publicised by such means as appear to the Foundation to be necessary to ensure that the advice is readily available to researchers and the public as soon as practicable after the advice is provided to the Minister.